I can’t believe this is my third coffee review!

-I honestly don’t know how I haven’t heard of Oak & Bond Coffee Co. before because I just love their brand.
+I honestly don’t know how I haven’t heard of Oak and Bond Coffee Co. before because I just love their brand.
 But, they were completely new to me for this review.

 I love the story behind their name, which they explain on their website.
 Here’s an excerpt: